 Do you have a crew of people handling your shipments, and certain orders need to get assigned to employees in a specific warehouse or location?
 Shipping automation can help you here as well.
 Let’s say you have someone in a warehouse on the west coast, and someone at a warehouse on the east coast.
 To expedite delivery, you may want to break orders down by similar time zones to ensure orders can be processed in a timely manner and can be sent from a closer origin point.
 You can easily assign orders to a user in one of those two warehouses based on your shipment’s destination.

 Seasonal shipment notifications

-I’m writing this in July, but the holidays are already in mind for all of us in e-commerce.
-The holidays are a great time to build relationships with returning customers.
-It’s also a great time to start building relationships with new customers.
-Your shipment notifications are a fun way to do this.
+It may currently be summertime, but the holidays are already creeping up for all of us in the eCommerce world.
+Speaking of, the holidays are a great time to build relationships with returning customers and even start building relationships with new customers.
+But where do you get started?
+Why, confirmation emails, of course!

 Print a special packing slip for gift orders

 Another big part of the holidays involves one word: gifts.
 If you give your customers the ability to mark something as a gift, you can keep the price of any gifts they might be ordering a surprise!
 Setting up automation to print a special packing slip for items marked as gifts means you can remove the pricing information to help avoid those awkward moments of knowing how much someone spent on a gift.

 This rule also lets you include special messages on the packing slip.
 Plus, the person receiving the gift might not know your brand, and you can use the customization on your packing slip to potentially gain a new customer by welcoming them and even including a discount code or invitation to join your email newsletter.